Clustmart/RemoveDuplicateCalendarEvents/README.md

-# Remove Duplicate Calendar Events
+# Deduplicate Calendar Events

-Sometimes the calendar apps in macOS and iOS show duplicates of some of your events.
-This utility removes the duplicates.
-For any events in a calendar with identical identifies, it removes all but one.
-The utility ignores events with recurrences.
+I use https://caldavsynchronizer.org to synchronise events from Outlook on Windows to my MacBook.
+Now there are cases where the Outlook entries are duplicated and synced to Macos.
+The solution I found with breyed/RemoveDuplicateCalendarEvents solves my problem, I had to tweak it a bit (remove event.hasRecurrenceRules from the if-condition as I want to include recurring events in the dedupe).
+I'm also planning to run the script recursively to keep my calendar clean.

 ## Usage